c-allergic/2024-Summer-UGRP/UGRP.typ

   line((2.5,1),(2.5,0.5),mark:(end:"straight"),stroke:1pt,name:"reduce2")
   content((-1,1.6),text(10pt)[Find Reduction path])
 }), x: 60%, y:60%, reflow: true)
 The `reduction_graph` function returns a graph, where each vertex represent a `model` and each edge represent a reduction from one model to another.
 The `reduction_paths` function returns a list of paths from the source model to the target model.
 Here we get a vector of problems: `[Factoring, CircuitSAT, SpinGlass]`.
-That means we need to reduce the factoring problem to a circuit satisfaction problem and then to a spin glass problem.
+That means we need to reduce the factoring problem to a circuit satisfaction problem and then to a Spin Glass problem.
 The `implement_reduction_path` function is used for problem reductions and it would return the result of the reduction.
 It's worth noticing that the reduction result is an instance of `AbstractReductionResult` class, which contains the information of the reduction process, not just single problem instance.
 The `target_problem` function is used to get the target problem from the reduction result.
 In this case, the target problem is a `SpinGlass` instance.

 So the basic programs to implement the problem reduction using `ProblemReductions.jl` are as follows:
 - Initialize the source problem and offer the priori known information.